getsentry/sentry-java/README.md

 on the security and performance requirements.

 ### HTTP
-The most common way send events to Sentry is through HTTP, this can be done by using a DSN of this form:
+The most common way to send events to Sentry is via HTTP, this can be done by using a DSN of this form:

     http://public:private@host:port/1